Marin Alsop: Discography

 In June 2006, Alsop conducted the BSO and violinist Joshua Bell in John Corigliano's violin concerto The Red Violin, recorded by Sony Classics and released in September 2007.
 She and the BSO made their first-ever live recording release for iTunes of Igor Stravinsky’s The Rite of Spring.
 Following her advent to the Baltimore post, one of her first projects as music director was a series of recordings of Dvořák for Naxos.
 The first disc in the series, featuring Symphony No. 9, From the New World, and Symphonic Variations, was released in February 2008, and was nominated for BBC Music Magazine’s 2008 Album of the Year.

 Other recordings by Alsop with Naxos include a Johannes Brahms symphony cycle with the London Philharmonic Orchestra (the first commercially recorded Brahms symphony cycle by a female conductor), and a continuing series of Bournemouth SO recordings, which include Bartók's The Miraculous Mandarin, Bernstein's Chichester Psalms and the symphonies of Kurt Weill.

 In 2009, Alsop released a recording of Leonard Bernstein's Mass with the BSO that earned a Grammy nomination for Best Classical Album.
 In 2010, her recording of Jennifer Higdon’s Percussion Concerto with the London Philharmonic Orchestra and soloist Colin Currie won a Grammy Award for Best Classical Contemporary Composition.

 Other recent releases include Dvořák symphonies No. 7 & No. 8 with the BSO, Nixon in China, and works by Roy Harris, Aaron Copland, and Barber, all on the Naxos label.
 In 2012, Alsop and the BSO released a recording of Gustav Mahler's Symphony No. 1, also on Naxos.

+Yunchan Lim's recording of Rachmaninoff's 3rd Concerto for Piano and Orchestra made during the Van Cliburn International Piano Competition, conducted by Alsop, was released by Decca Records on the 16th of May 2025.